 Tokio, Dec.
-1 .- Manchurian headquar. ters reports as follows: "At midnight yesterday a body of the enemy's infantry attacked Machu-anantzu mountain.
-Our non-commissloned officers picket there repulsed thent outza.
+1 .- Manchurian headquarters reports as follows:

+"At midnight yesterday a body of the enemy's infantly attacked Machu-anantzu mountain.
+Our non-commissloned officers picket there repulsed

+A Japanese force in the neighborheed of Haienchung reports that about 2 o'clock in the afternoon of Nov.
+28 a body of the enemy, consisting of in-fantry and cavalry advanced on Slant-tiatzu heights.
+We repulsed them at about 7 in the evening.
+The same day at 4 in the afternoon the enemy's cavalry and artillery attacked Suchlaioutza.
 Our fire drove them back.
-"The same day our forces caused some losses to the enemy's infantry and cavalry, appearing north of Chentzul-

-A Japanese force in the neighborhood of Halenchung reports that about o'clock in the afternoon of Nov.
-28 a body of the enemy, consisting of in-fantry and cavalry advanced on Siantziatzu heights.
-We repulsed them at about 7 in the evening.
-The same day at 4 in the afternoon the enemy's cavalry and artillery attacked Suchiai-